dhis2/design-system/organisms/data-table.md

 ##### How are expandable rows used?

 The user can expand a row by clicking on the arrow in the left-most area of the row.
-Alternatively, the default click action on a row could be overridden to expand the row.
+Alternatively, the default click action could expand the row.

 ##### When to use expandable rows?